 If you can’t go all the way to Isla Holbox, then Cozumel is as close to a Caribbean paradise as it gets around here.
 I mean, look at that turquoise water!

-You could easily spend more than one day exploring the island, as Cozumel offers beautiful remote beaches, lighthouses, lagoons, and what more, but it’s also easy to organize a Tulum to Cozumel day trip if you prefer to go back at night.
+You could easily spend more than one day exploring the island!
+Cozumel offers plenty of attractions, including beautiful remote beaches, lighthouses, and lagoons.
+It’s also easy to organize a Tulum to Cozumel day trip if you prefer to go back at night.

-➤ Check out this Cozumel tour by Karma Trails – this is a tour operator I’ve used multiple times and always found very reliable.
+▶️ Check out this Cozumel Reefs Snorkeling Tour by Karma Trails – this is a tour operator I’ve used multiple times and always found very reliable.
 The tour includes snorkeling in various points of the island, which in my opinion is the best thing to do in Cozumel.
+BOOK IT HERE

-Otherwise, the ADO bus Tulum-Playa del Carmen is another option, with multiple buses a day.
+Otherwise, the ADO bus Tulum-Playa del Carmen is good alternative, with multiple buses a day.

 Swim at the Laguna Kaan Lum